SMS Frankfurt: 1918

 In the final weeks of the war, Scheer and Hipper intended to inflict as much damage as possible on the British navy, in order to secure a better bargaining position for Germany, whatever the cost to the fleet.
+On 28 October, Frankfurt sailed to Cuxhaven to take on a load of mines for the planned operation.
 On the morning of 29 October 1918, the order was given to sail from Wilhelmshaven the following day.
 Starting on the night of 29 October, sailors on Thüringen and then on several other battleships mutinied.
 The unrest ultimately forced Hipper and Scheer to cancel the operation.
-Most of the High Seas Fleet's ships, including Frankfurt, were interned in the British naval base in Scapa Flow, under the command of Reuter.
+After the armistice that ended the fighting on 11 November, the Allied powers demanded that the bulk of the High Seas Fleet be interned under Allied supervision; Frankfurt was among the vessels required to be interned.
+The German ships were escorted by the Grand Fleet and vessels from the other Allied countries to internment at the British naval base in Scapa Flow.
+The German fleet was commanded by Reuter.